EreckGordon/angular-universal-pwa-starter/README.md

 	- ~add itemprop (schema.org)~
     - ~read up on json-ld to determine what properties it requires~

+- ssr module -- currently AppController eats any get requests.
+Put it into its own module and import it last, so it only eats unused routes, letting us use get requests.

 - frontend has an unauthorize function. i think it may be useless, because the server should just handle unauthorize upon account deletion.

 - eventually i would like to wipe out home page to make it a blank canvas